Roopaish/Godot-Game-Development/README.md

 > CanvasModulate

 It makes the whole scene's color as defined, only Light2D can avoid the effect.
 Can be used to make dark night environment.

+> Make a node block light

+Add `LightOccluder2D` as a child.
+Click on Occluder proerty -> New OccluderPloygon2D.
+Now cover the node/sprite with polygon points, like collisionShape.
+Now the node/sprite will cast shadows.
+Click on the name of Occluder in inspector and choose cull mode as clockwise or counter-clockwise, so that the node/sprite will be seen when light is applied to it.